That's An Irish Lullaby

 • Song Keys: C Major with the first key change to D♭ Major and the second key change to D Major.
 It is very unusual having 2 key changes in a song, but John handles it beautifully... a great singer and a great talent.

-• Tempo: With this version, it is difficult to pick a tempo due to the nature of the performance.
+• Metronome: With this version, it is difficult to set the metronome due to the nature of the performance.

 • The diminished 7th chords are actually quite easy once you get used to the basic shape of the chord.
 In this song, we use F#dim7 (same notes as Cdim7), and G#dim7 (same notes as Ddim7).
 Please persevere... a great exercise in broadening your chord repertoire.